6clicks General Terms

 The provisions of this clause 11 will survive the termination or expiry of this Agreement.

-(a) Each party must effect and maintain at its own expense the following insurance policies until the termination or expiry of this Agreement and for at least three (3) years after that:
+(a) Subject to any other requirement for insurance set out in any Reseller Arrangement or Referrer Arrangement, each party must effect and maintain at its own expense the following insurance policies until the termination or expiry of this Agreement and for at least three (3) years after that:

 (i) in the case of 6clicks: professional indemnity insurance with a policy value of not less than $10 million; and